diversen/auto-complete-tags/README.md

 Your current keyboard typings will be added to the `data-url` and sent to the endpoint

 `data-complete-keys` is the keys that will auto-complete the selection. `ArrowUp` and `ArrowDown` are used for moving up and down.

+## Styling

+It is not using shadow-DOM so you can just style it using a normal stylesheet.

+## Demo

+clone the repo and start a

 ## License